aptise/peter_sslers/docs/Installation.md

 Some tools are provided to automatically import existing Certificates and Chains (see below).

-It is recommended to open up a new terminal and do the following commands
+It is recommended to open up a new terminal and do the following commands:

     cd certificate_admin
     source peter_sslers-venv/bin/activate
     cd peter_sslers
     pserve example_development.ini

-then in another terminal window:
+Then, in another terminal window:

     cd certificate_admin
     source peter_sslers-venv/bin/activate